 This page describes the options for editing single value charts in the visualization menu.
-This menu can be accessed by clicking the gear in the upper right corner of the visualization tab.
+Click the gear in the upper right corner of the visualization tab.

-The single value visualization always displays a value from the first row.
-Use sorting and filtering as needed so that the desired data is in the first row.
-A single value visualization uses, in priority order:
+A single value visualization always displays a value from the first row.
+You can use sorting and filtering so that the desired data is in the first row.

 Single value visualizations have automatic font sizing.
 Looker chooses the largest standard font size that fully displays the current value.
-When there are several single value visualizations on a dashboard, Looker ensures that they all display using the same font size, giving a consistent appearance.
+When there are several single value visualizations on a dashboard, they all display using the same font size for a consistent appearance.
 Since data can change, Looker dynamically adjusts the font size to fit the current data.
-If even the smallest standard size cannot show the entire value in the space available (such as the dashboard tile) then the value is truncated by an ellipsis (…).
+If the smallest standard size cannot show the entire value in the space available (such as the dashboard tile), then the value is truncated by an ellipsis (…).

-Please note that some of the options listed in the menu may be grayed out or hidden in situations where they would conflict with other settings you have chosen.
+Options listed in the menu may be grayed out or hidden when they conflict with other settings that you have chosen.

 When you click the color swatch under Value Color, Looker displays a color picker where you can select a color, input a hex string like